 Approvals began rolling out to users on January 13.
 Microsoft said it was working with partners to introduce electronic signature approval using Adobe Sign, DocuSign, and other third-party providers.

-Microsoft sawin 2020 after it became a key tool for remote workers.
+Microsoft saw unprecedented growth of its Teams platform in 2020 after it became a key tool for remote workers.
 Whether it will continue on an equally strong trajectory in 2021 remains to be seen, though the company is keen to mop up any customers still lingering on older video-conferencing services, including Skype for Businesss.

 The company is working to ensure customers transition to Microsoft Teams by July 31, 2021, which is the date that Skype for Business Online will be officially retired.
 In a blog post yesterday (January 14), Microsoft appealed to remaining Skype and Lync Server customers to upgrade to its star workplace collaboration platform, noting that this is where the company would be investing all of its efforts going forward.